 What results can I expect?

-Dental implants can take several months to heal fully, but once they are secured into place, you will have permanent restorative benefits.
+Dental implants can take several months to heal fully, but once they are secured, you will have permanent restorative benefits.
 You can eat and speak as you normally would.
-The implants will also fill gaps where teeth were missing which restores the aesthetic of your smile.
+The implants will also fill gaps where teeth were missing, restoring the aesthetic of your smile.
 You can have confidence in your teeth once again.
 You can also notice the cessation of bone loss in your jaw, which means you can stop the appearance of sagging in your face.
-Over time, the implants can encourage the regeneration of your jawbone as well.
+Over time, the implants can also encourage the regeneration of your jawbone.

 Will my jaw support implants?